armadaproject/armada/docs/usage.md

 ### Installing Armada Executor

 For production it is highly recommended the executor component runs inside the cluster it is "managing".

+**Please note by default the executor runs on the control plane.
+This is recommended but can configured differently, see the helm chart page [here](./docs/helm/executor.md) for details.**

 To install the executor into a cluster, we will use helm.